cityofaustin/atd-data-publishing/README.md

 # transportation-logs

+This repo is used for storing logfiles and metadata for Austin Transportation's open data projects.

-inspired by @luqmaan and @openaustin's [Construction Permits](https://github.com/open-austin/construction-permits) project.
+Code is largely borrowed from @luqmaan and @openaustin's [Construction Permits](https://github.com/open-austin/construction-permits) project.